JeffreySu/WeixinResource/readme.md

 This project is used for collecting and organizing WeChat development resources, welcome to contribute contents.

-This project was started on August 14, 2016.
+This project was created on August 14, 2016.

 ## 贡献资料 Contribute Contents